stlhiers/config-driven-etl-python-azure/README.md

 # Python Configuration-driven ETL Scripts for Azure Environment
-This project is a proof of concept meant to replicate in python the general ETL patterns currently leveraged in Azure Data Factory pipelines.
-The goal is to create confi- or metadata-driven ETL scripts in python.
+This project is a proof of concept meant to replicate in python the general ETL patterns currently leveraged in Azure Data Factory pipelines (thank you Tim Donovan for the pattern design!).
+My goal was to create confi- or metadata-driven ETL scripts in python.

 This has been a learning experience for me.
 I'd love feedback and any suggestions.
 I tried to apply OOP principles to the project, but I'm still learning!
 Ideas for how an ETL process can implement OOP is especially appreciated.